primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

     constraint
     constraints
-        Rules established within a relational database that ensure the validity and consistency of data in a relational database.
+        Rules established within a relational database that ensure the validity and consistency of data.
+Common forms of constraint include :term:`primary key constraint`,
+        :term:`foreign key constraint`, and :term:`check constraint`.

         .. seealso::

             :ref:`consistency`

+    primary key
     primary key constraint

         A :term:`constraint` that uniquely defines the characteristics